-Iron and zinc deficiency remain a major worldwide public health problem, especially in developing countries such as India.
-In this randomized study, 700 children aged 12-18 months from Mumbai, Maharashtra, India will be fed either iron and zinc biofortified pearl millet or control pearl millet three times per day, six days per week, for nine months.
-The goal of this study is to examine the effects of iron and zinc biofortified millet on immune function, growth, and cognitive function in this age group.
-The key outcome measures are biomarkers of iron and zinc status, growth, and immune function.
-Serum concentrations of hemoglobin, ferritin, serum transferrin receptor, and zinc will be assessed at enrollment (baseline), at an intermediate time point (midline; random serial sampling) and after 9 months of follow-up (endline).
-Additionally, we will measure concentrations of C-reactive protein (CRP) and alpha 1-acid glycoprotein (AGP), as iron and zinc biomarkers can be influenced by inflammation.
-To assess cognitive function in a subset, multiple specific aspects of memory, attention, and processing speed will be assessed.
-Higher-level, integrative cognitive abilities that require the coordination of multiple specific functions, such as problem-solving and exploratory behavior and global aspects of attention during free play with toys, will also be assessed.
+Iron deficiency remains a major worldwide public health problem, especially in developing countries such as India.
+In this randomized study, 223 children aged 12-18 months from Mumbai, Maharashtra, India were fed either iron and zinc-biofortified pearl millet or control pearl millet three times per day, six days per week, for nine months.
+The goal of this study was to examine the effects of iron and zinc-biofortified millet on markers of iron status, growth, and immune function in this age group.
+The key outcome measures were biomarkers of iron status, physical growth, and immune function defined as response to measles vaccine.
+Concentrations of serum ferritin and hemoglobin as well as markers of immune function were assessed at enrollment (baseline), at an intermediate time point (midline; random serial sampling) and after 9 months of follow-up (endpoint).
+Additionally, we measured concentrations of C-reactive protein (CRP), as iron biomarkers can be influenced by inflammation.
+Growth was assessed monthly for 9 months and expressed as anthropometric Z-scores.

 Study Type